Covid 19 coronavirus: Event Impressions tells Government committee events sector needs urgent cash injection

 Alexander asked the Government to lead the way in continuing to hold events and conferences to help boost confidence in the market.

 "Lead the re-start.
 Keep their sponsorship, run their events and work closely with the business event industry.
-The government must carry the event industry through."
+The Government must carry the event industry through."

 Alexander stressed if the industry could get help now, it could be saved.